processone/docs.ejabberd.im/content/admin/guide/index.md

 :   Define the format of the log files: `html` stores in HTML format,
     `plaintext` stores in plain text.
 The default value is `html`.

+`file_permissions: {mode: Mode, group: Group}`

+:   Define the permissions that must be used when creating the log
+    files: the number of the mode, and the numeric id of the group that will own the files.
+The default value is `{644, 33}`.

 `outdir: Path`

 :   This option sets the full path to the directory in which the HTML